 Health Information Technology (HIT)

-In addition, our Health Information Technology Program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education in collaboration with the American Health Information Management Association (CAHIIM).
+The Health Information Technology program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) in collaboration with the American Health Information Management Association.

-The Pharmacy Technology Program is accredited by the American Society of Health-System Pharmacists.
+The Pharmacy Technology program is accredited by the American Society of Health-System Pharmacists (ASHP).